dbus2/zbus/book/src/server.md

 # Writing a server interface

-Let see how to provide a server method "SayHello", to greet a client.
+In this chapter, we are going to implement a server with a method "SayHello", to greet back the calling client.

+We will first discuss the need to associate a service name with the server.
+Then we are going to manually handle incoming messages using the low-level API.
+Finally, we will present the `ObjectServer` higher-level API and some of its more advanced concepts.

 ## Taking a service name